 - Nutritional deficiency can cause vitamin D deficiency even with adequate sunlight exposure.

-- Malabsorptive syndromes such as Crohn disease, cystic fibrosis, celiac disease, cholestasis, and surgical alteration of the gastrointestinal tract (ie, gastric bypass) are associated with deficient absorption of fat-soluble vitamins (A, D, E, and K).
+- Malabsorptive syndromes such as Crohn disease, cystic fibrosis, celiac disease, cholestasis, and surgical alteration of the gastrointestinal tract, such as gastric bypass, are associated with deficient absorption of fat-soluble vitamins A, D, E, and K.

 Altered Vitamin D Metabolism